CodingIntel

 Diagnosis Coding for Intentional Self-Harm

 Another discussion of codes that use placeholder xxxA (or xxx with another 7th character) One of the most searched terms on CodingIntel is xxxA.
-Experienced diagnosis coders recognize the placeholder digits “xxx” and the 7th character extender A. When we pulled the list of ICD-10-CM codes that have xxxA in them, nine related to self-harm […]
+Experienced diagnosis coders recognize the placeholder digits “xxx” and the 7th character extender A. When we pulled the list of ICD-10-CM codes that have xxxA in them, these related to self-harm […]

 RHC and FQHC Update

 Background Rural Health Centers (RHCs) and Federally Qualified Health Centers (FQHCs) have specific rules related to coding for service in their clinics.
 Both submit claims on a UB claim form that shows a revenue code and also includes the specific HCPCS/CPT® codes that were performed.
-RHCs (generally) are paid an all-inclusive rate for services done […]
+RHCs are paid an all-inclusive rate for services done on […]

 Diagnosis coding for a fall (or other injury)